CintiaMoon/scripts/git/git-mastery.md

 `git diff --cached` compares the contents of the *index* with the contents of the *repository*.

-## Basic Workflow
+## Basic Git Workflow

 `git add <file>` - Add copies an 'UNTRACKED' file from the working area to the index overriding the previous version of the file.
 This change is now staged as part of the next commit.
-The file will be listed as having "NEW` status.
+The file will be listed as having "new" status when you next call `git status`.

 `git commit -m "message"` - Commit copies the updated file from the index to the repository.
-It creates a new commit (with a commit ID).
-It also moves the `branch` pointer to this new commit, which also moves the `HEAD` pointer to this new commit.
+It creates a new commit (with a new commit ID).
+It also moves the current `branch` pointer to this new commit, which also moves the `HEAD` pointer to this new commit (as it is usually pointing to the current commit).

-`git checkout` Changes the "current commit" so that we're looking at different data in the repository.
-Moves the HEAD reference in the repository to the checked out branch.
-Copied data from new "current commit" in the repository and moves it to the `index` and the `working area`. this is how our data switches when we switch branch.
+`git checkout` Changes the "current commit" so that we're looking at different data from the repository.
+Moves the HEAD reference in the repository to the newly checked out branch.
+Copies data from new "current commit" in the repository and moves it to the `index` and the `working area`.
+This is how our data switches context when we switch branch.

 To undo a `git add` (so the file is in the working area but *NOT* in the index anymore).
 You could use `git rm` but this would delete the file from both the working area and the index by default, so that you would need to use either the `-f or --cached` options as follows...